Lethal-EZ3/Lethal-EZ3.github.io/_posts/2023-07-04-endrapoem.md

  <p>And the page turns.</p>
 <br>
 <br>
-<p>This poem was written as a gift for the Twitch Streamer (and content creator on other platforms),EndraEXE for her last stream.
+<p>This poem was written as a gift for the Twitch Streamer (and content creator on other platforms) EndraEXE for her last stream.
 She is a very chill person and streamer.
 Please go check out her<a href="https://www.youtube.com/@EndraEXE"> <a>channel/archive</a> and keep an eye out for if she returns!</p>